Volatile (computer programming): In Java

+Together, these guarantees make volatile into a useful multi-threading construct in Java.
+In particular, the typical double-checked locking algorithm with volatile works correctly in Java.

+Early versions of Java

+Before Java version 5, the Java standard did not guarantee the relative ordering of volatile and non-volatile reads and writes.
+In other words, volatile did not have "acquire" and "release" memory barrier semantics.
+This greatly limited its use as a multi-threading construct.
+In particular, the typical double-checked locking algorithm with volatile did not work correctly.

 In C#

 In C#, volatile ensures that code accessing the field is not subject to some thread-unsafe optimizations that may be performed by the compiler, the CLR, or by hardware.
 When a field is marked volatile, the compiler is instructed to generate a "memory barrier" or "fence" around it, which prevents instruction reordering or caching tied to the field.
-When reading a volatile field, the compiler generates an acquire-fence, which prevents other reads and writes to the field, including those in other threads, from being moved before the fence.
+When reading a volatile field, the compiler generates an acquire-fence, which prevents other reads and writes to the field from being moved before the fence.
 When writing to a volatile field, the compiler generates a release-fence; this fence prevents other reads and writes to the field from being moved after the fence.

 Only the following types can be marked volatile: all reference types, Single, Boolean, Byte, SByte, Int16, UInt16, Int32, UInt32, Char, and all enumerated types with an underlying type of Byte, SByte, Int16, UInt16, Int32, or UInt32.
 (This excludes value structs, as well as the primitive types Double, Int64, UInt64 and Decimal.)

 Using the volatile keyword does not support fields that are passed by reference or captured local variables; in these cases, Thread.VolatileRead and Thread.VolatileWrite must be used instead.

 In effect, these methods disable some optimizations usually performed by the C# compiler, the JIT compiler, or the CPU itself.
 The guarantees provided by Thread.VolatileRead and Thread.VolatileWrite are a superset of the guarantees provided by the volatile keyword: instead of generating a "half fence" (ie an acquire-fence only prevents instruction reordering and caching that comes before it), VolatileRead and VolatileWrite generate a "full fence" which prevent instruction reordering and caching of that field in both directions.
 These methods work as follows: